 JewishJobs.com Founder & Director Benjamin M. Brown

 The family history in Sfat goes back to the early 1700s and earlier.
-Cities that family members came, which are written on the gravestones, include: Ternopil, the home of the Baal Shem Tov, Bubrick, Falteshan, and other cities.
+Cities from which family members came are written on the gravestones and include: Ternopil, the home of the Baal Shem Tov, Bubrick, Falteshan, and other cities.

 Safed, Israel, is the highest city in the Galilee and in Israel and is a citadel, overlooking and guarding the passage of the valley below, the only entrance into the North of Israel from Syria.
 The history of Safed as a citadel has been identified with Sepph, a fortified town in the Upper Galilee mentioned in the writings of the Roman Jewish historian Josephus.

 The family Oral History tradition traces our family from Spain, Portugal, Tunisia, while other family members are from Galacia.
 There are both Sephardic and Ashkenazic lineages.
 Family Last Names include: Lohr, Greenfield, Foox, Brockstein, Ettinger, Feldman, Foox, Frank, Golinger, Gonik, Grevsky, Kaniber, Kaplan, Rosenthal, Rothstein, Segal, Shapiro, Shtilman, Silverstein, Teitelbaum, Zaltz, Zwerdling, and others.

 Part of Benjamin’s passion is researching the family history through primary source materials such as gravestones and the Montefiore census, to extend the reach of the past into the present.